European shares closed higher on Tuesday after a survey showed a sharp improvement in German investor and analyst sentiment.

 "But with the debt buyback so far not going as well as had been hoped and troubles in Italy rebuilding, concerns about the euro-zone's periphery are likely to weigh on sentiment in January and beyond."

 European shares initially opened cautiously with the ongoing political uncertainty in Italy.
 Prime Minister Mario Monti announced on Saturday he would resign before his term ends, spooking investors.
-But the Financial Times reported on Tuesday that the the incumbent is now in talks with centrist groups, with the possibility of standing in next year's elections.
+But the Financial Times that the the incumbent is now in talks with centrist groups, with the possibility of standing in next year's elections.
 The Italian FTSE MIB Index closed firmly in the red on Monday but was higher by 1.24 percent on Tuesday.
 Italian banks, such as BMPS and Banco Popolare, which had seen a large sell-off on Monday, also saw gains.

 In earnings, online clothing retailer Asos released first-quarter trade figures showing continued healthy sales; shares were 0.65 percent higher.
 Carpetright announced first-half earnings that met with expectations; shares rose by 2.03 percent.